Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Evaluation Necessity Optimization Toolkit

+\textbf{Datasets}.
+We provide a collection of evaluation datasets commonly used to assess the long-context capabilities of LLMs, including benchmark suites like LRA~\cite{tay2021long}, SCROLLS~\cite{shaham-etal-2022-scrolls}, LEval~\cite{an2023leval}, LongBench~\cite{bai2023longbench}, InfiniteBench~\cite{zhang2023infinitebench}, and other single-task ones.
+In Tab.~\ref{tab: datasets} of Appendix~\ref{appendix: datasets}, detailed information on each dataset is available, covering language, task types, length statistics, quality, splits, and more.
+To ensure ongoing relevance, we maintain an updated version of this table on our GitHub repository, accessible via the following link: \url{https://github.com/Strivin0311/long-llms-learning/blob/main/evaluation/datasets.md}.

+\textbf{Metrics}.
+We offer a summary of nine categories of general evaluation metrics commonly employed across ten NLP task types, encompassing language modeling, question answering, summarization, math solving, code generation, and open-ended writing, among others.
+For detailed metrics specific to each task, readers can refer to Tab.~\ref{tab: metrics} in Appendix~\ref{appendix: metrics}.
+Also, an accessible version of these metrics is available on our github repository at \url{https://github.com/Strivin0311/long-llms-learning/blob/main/evaluation/metrics.md}.

 \textbf{Baselines}.
-In this part, we gather pretrained or fine-tuned LLMs frequently used in the literature to serve as baselines for assessing long-context capabilities in some downstream tasks.
-We provide an overview of these models about their basic information (name, base architecture, $L_{max}$, parameter sizes), special features (training techs and fine-tuning task), and available links for publication (huggingface, GitHub, homepage, and paper) to Tab.\ref{tab: baselines} in Appendix \ref{appendix: baselines} to facilitate researchers' convenience.

-\textbf{Toolkits} In this section, we present a collection of valuable toolkits, encompassing libraries/packages, compilers, systems/frameworks, etc, designed to enhance the efficiency and effectiveness of LLMs throughout their development life-cycle.
-For a quick overview of these toolkits, please refer to Tab.\ref{tab: toolkits} provided in Appendix \ref{appendix: toolkits}.
+We gather a list of pretrained/finetuned LLMs commonly referenced in the literature, serving as baselines for evaluating long-context capabilities across various downstream tasks, such as Claude2 and GPT4 (close-sourced), along with LLongMA~\cite{peng2023yarn} and LongChat~\cite{longchat2023} (open-sourced).
+In Tab.~\ref{tab: baselines} of Appendix~\ref{appendix: baselines}, we present an overview of these models, including their basic information (e.g. $L_{max}$), statistics (e.g. parameter size, memory occupancy), and relevant links (e.g. Hugging Face, GitHub, blog / paper).
+For updates on the latest state-of-the-art baselines, please refer to \url{https://github.com/Strivin0311/long-llms-learning/blob/main/evaluation/baselines.md}.